 The Green fleet (for sailors who are ready to move up from Rainbow fleet)

-The Starling fleet (for sailors 15+, or who have outgrown the Optimist [55kg+])
+The Starling fleet (for skilled sailors who have outgrown the Optimist [55kg+])

 Club boats and buying your own